 Victoria Khaze began to learn business lessons at the age of 5.

-Now 22 years old, the CSUN student applied these lessons during her freshman year and founded CheekyAds.com, a site that offers business owners the opportunity to hire bikini models to sport painted ads on their bodies for a reasonable fee.
+Now 22-years-old, the CSUN junior applied these lessons during her freshman year and founded CheekyAds.com, a site that offers business owners the opportunity to hire bikini models to sport painted ads on their bodies for a reasonable fee.

 Advertising itself as a green company, Cheeky Ads’ goal is to provide an environmentally friendly approach towards advertising.

-Raised in an Armenian family in Boston, Khaze’s long line of business ventures first began in kindergarten, selling homemade earrings to her classmates for 50 cents a pop.
-Khaze made at least a few dollars regularly selling the trinkets and her first lesson emerged from the experience.
+Raised by an Armenian family in Boston, Khaze’s long line of business ventures first began in kindergarten, selling homemade earrings to her classmates for 50 cents a pop.
+Khaze regularly made at least a few dollars selling the trinkets and her first lesson emerged from the experience.

 “I sold a pair of earrings to my best friend because she wanted to give her mom a present for her birthday,” Khaze said.
 “She couldn‘t pay me initially so she promised she would give me my quarters the next day.”